ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

   - 'app_group_add', with value a text string specifying the name of an application group to add to the 'app_groups' status parameter.
 This link element can be included multiple times.

-  The Group Manager MUST respond with a 4.00 (Bad Request) response, in case the request payload includes both any 'app_group' link element as well as any 'app_group_del' and/or 'app_group_add' link element.
+  The Group Manager MUST respond with a 4.00 (Bad Request) response, in case the request payload includes any 'app_group' link element together with any 'app_group_del' and/or 'app_group_add' link element.

 * The Group Manager MUST respond with a 4.00 (Bad Request) response, if the request payload includes no link elements.